Accessing the Tool

 Mark Exams as Tagging Completed

-After you have reviewed the RPIDs for exams with the status Tagging in Process and Tagging Suggested you may change the status to Tagging Completed.
-Select each exam whose status you wish to change by clicking the box to the left of the exam and then click the Mark Selection as Tagging Completed button in the lower right corner of the page.
+After you have reviewed the mappings for study descriptions with the status Tagging Suggested you may change the status to Tagging Completed.
+Select each study description by clicking the box to the left of the exam and then click the Mark Selection as Tagging Completed button in the lower right corner of the page.